hamoudi8080/GMD/Post 2.md

 #### Rules:

 - Player controls the ninja character using input controls.
-- Combat mechanics involve attacking and defending against enemies.
+- Combat mechanics involve attacking against enemies.
 - Health decreases when the player takes damage.
 - Health increases when the player collides with hearts.